 To recap, here are a few good and bad practices working with time in Rails.

-Want to know more about how to implement these Ruby on Rails examples?
+Looking for more Ruby on Rails examples?